Pato O'Ward

-Patricio "Pato" O'Ward Junco (born 6 May 1999) is a Mexican professional auto racing driver who competes full-time in the IndyCar Series, driving the No. 5 Chevrolet for Arrow McLaren.
+Patricio "Pato" O'Ward Junco (born 6 May 1999) is a Mexican auto racing driver who competes full-time in the IndyCar Series, driving the No. 5 Chevrolet for Arrow McLaren.
+He is signed to the McLaren Driver Development Programme and is currently the reserve driver for their Formula One team.
 He is the 2018 Indy Lights champion.

 Early life and career

 O'Ward was born in Monterrey, Mexico to Patricio O'Ward and Elba Junco.
-He attended high school in San Antonio, Texas.
+He attended high school in San Antonio, Texas, US.
 He explained on an episode of The Marshall Pruett Podcast that his surname comes from his Irish great-grandfather, adding that he considers himself "full-blown Mexican".

 O'Ward began his racing career in karting at the end of 2005 and remained in karting until 2012.
-During 2013, he competed in open-wheel racing, in Latam Fórmula 2000, Formula Renault 1.6 NEC and Pacific Formula F2000.
+During 2013, he competed in open-wheel racing, in Latam Fórmula 2000, Formula Renault 1.6 NEC and Pacific F2000.
 In 2014, O'Ward competed in French F4 Championship.

 In 2015, O'Ward debuted in the Pro Mazda Championship with Team Pelfrey, finishing sixth in the championship.
 In 2016, O'Ward returned to compete with Team Pelfrey in the Pro Mazda Championship, finishing the season as championship runner-up.

 Indy Lights

 In 2018, O'Ward signed with Andretti Autosport to compete in the Indy Lights championship.
-He won nine of the 17 races, was named Rookie of the Year and won the drivers championship at the penultimate race of the season in Portland, beating runner-up Colton Herta.
+He won nine of the seventeen races, was named Rookie of the Year and won the drivers championship at the penultimate race of the season in Portland, beating runner-up Colton Herta.